 What happens after that will depend on many things.
 But the real power comes from an honest, genuine approach, with real organic growth.
 Some might grow into something great, while others might not.
 This is the reality of all relationships, professional or otherwise.

-#2 – Objective based approach to networking
+#2 – Objective-based approach to networking

 Having the right mindset is critical to getting results from networking.
 But the real growth comes from having a clear goal and then focusing your efforts in that direction.
-This is the same with any project as you must define your objectives in order to stay focused and on track.
+This is the same with any project as you must define your objectives to stay focused and on track.

 Depending on your situation your objective might be: